Inventors struggle to protect patents in Africa

 For IP lawyers working across Africa, challenges include infrastructure and systems problems that cause backlogs and delays when searching for, examining and issuing certificates.

-Antiquated laws, which can sometimes mean trademarks not being recognized, are now also being reviewed in most states as investor interest blossoms for an African continent rising out of poverty and conflict.
+Antiquated laws, which can sometimes mean trademarks not being recognised, are now also being reviewed in most states as investor interest blossoms for an African continent rising out of poverty and conflict.

 But costs can be an obstacle for African innovators who may be struggling to raise funds.